 A. The flare is the area at the bottom of the tree where it meets the ground.

 At some point the stem will come down and start to spread out to the sides as the roots go into the ground.
-These spreading fingers are called flares and they should NOT be fully buried.
+The spreading fingers are called flares and you should NOT be bury them.
 If you bury the flares, either when you are planting it or later if you mound up too much mulch around the base, you are endangering the health of the tree.

-If your tree was grafted (BTW – most all Japanese Maples are – as are many fruit trees) then you will be able to see the graft.
-Make sure your don’t bury the graft.
-Sometimes it is a foot or two up the stem, but sometimes it is really low – just barely above the flares – so make sure you keep the dirt well away from this graft too.
+If your tree was grafted, you should be able to see the graft.
+(BTW – most all new Japanese Maples that you would plant are grafted- as are many fruit trees).
+Sometimes the graft is a foot or two up the stem, but sometimes it is really low – just barely above the flares.

 Use the fill that you dug out – along with a nearly equal amount of compost to refill the hole around the root ball.
-If you have dug grass out (as I have) turn those clumps upside down and use them to back in the hole or tip the tree if the root ball isn’t level.
-Grass can be vigorous, but you don’t have to worry that these upside down buried clumps will re-grow – and they can be handy to fill and wedge things into place.
+If you have dug grass out (as I have) you can turn those clumps upside down and use them to back fill the hole or to tip the tree if the root ball isn’t level.
+Grass can be vigorous, but you don’t have to worry that these upside down buried clumps will re-grow.
+They can be handy to fill and wedge things into place.

-Q. So now that I have my tree planted – what do I do?
+Q. So now that I have my Japanese maple tree planted – what do I do?